Minsdata/frp-docker/README.md

     image: minsdatadocker/frps:latest
     container_name: frps
     restart: unless-stopped
+    environment:
+    - ENV BIND_ADDR=0.0.0.0
+    - BIND_PORT=7000
+    - TOKEN=YOURTOKEN
     volumes:
       - ~/frps.ini:/app/frps/frps.ini
 ```
 **2.Edit configuration file (frps.ini),**
+**You may need to use environment variables for the first startup, and then you can delete the environment variables in the frps.ini file and configure them yourself**
 **Please refer to [README](https://github.com/fatedier/frp#readme)**
 - **Example**
 ```